jasonbayton/11ty/_src/projects/managed-archiver/index.md

 ## What does Archiver cost?

 Archiver is presently offered at no cost, under a BYOA (Bring Your Own Architecture) model.
-If you have an API endpoint to securely transmit message archives to, including associated attachments, Archiver can be configured for your organisation on request.
+If you have an API endpoint to securely transmit message archives to, with or without associated attachments, Archiver can be configured for your organisation on request.
+Reach out for details on the currently-implemented schema and to learn more.

 The BAYTON PING service can be made available also as an encrypted message store, however this incurs a fee of £0.10 per device, per month for maintenance.